Retainers

 Your removable retainer can last up to 10 years with proper care!
 Permanent retainers can last decades to a lifetime.

-How much do retainers cost?
-Because your dental retainer is a part of your orthodontic treatment plan, it’s included in your affordable payment plan!
+Your dental retainer is a part of your orthodontic treatment plan, so it’s included in your initial cost!
 Unless you damage or lose your retainer, there won’t be an additional retainer cost.

 At the end of your braces or Invisalign treatment, you’ll receive your custom-designed, removable retainer.
 To keep it in great shape, we advise you to store your retainer in your designated carrying case every time you take it out of your mouth.
 This should prevent you from losing or damaging your retainer!